mauriciopoppe/blog/site/content/notes/backing-track-for-open-mic.md

 The track is downloaded in the same location as where the command was run.

-Next let's use `demucs` to separate the track into different instrument tracks.
+Next, let's use `Demucs` to separate the track into different instrument tracks.

 ```
 demucs -n htdemucs_6s --mp3 -j 2 <path-to-downloaded-song>
 ```

-Example
+Example:

 ```
 demucs -n htdemucs_6s --mp3 -j 2 "Prince Royce - Dec.
 21 (Official Video) [A9B1Uo-VQas].mp3"